djbpitt/iiif_dhsi2019/IIIF_ecosystem.md

 2. Build a manifest automatically for an entire directory of images.
 3. Create tiles for level 0 static images.
 4. Validate a manifest.
+5. Create, edit, or export annotations in the Simple Annotation Editor.

 ## Prerequisites